 We all know the company, but often wonder: how does Amazon make enough money that it can expand into so many different sectors.
 Well, wonder no more.

 If you are in need of last-minute shopping, you will be familiar with Amazon (NASDAQ: AMZN) — the world’s largest retail giant.
 The fast-growing business was founded by Jeff Bezos in his garage in the mid ’90s and stretches itself across e-commerce, cloud services, digital advertising, and groceries.
 It also offers the ‘Alexa’ personal assistant and movies on its Amazon Prime Service.
-Today we’re going to find out how does Amazon make money.
+Today we’re going to find out the answer to the question: how does Amazon make money?

 Despite the company’s indent in the e-commerce market, retail sales aren’t shipping the large profits some might think they are, and in some cases, Amazon is losing money on its international sales.

 In 2018, the retailer bagged 50% of online sales in the United States, generating just over $207 billion in revenue in the U.S and overseas.
 While Amazon made $7.2 billion in domestic sales, the company lost $2.1 billion on international ones — meaning Amazon’s operating income for its retail sales is around $5 billion out of its total $207 billion in sales.